 The user experience of developing a Roblox experience is primarily a 3D interactive one, seen in Fig. 1(a).
-The user designs and deploys 3D assets such as terrain, parts and joints, and provides them with physics attributes such as mass and orientation.
+The user designs and deploys 3D assets such as terrain, parts and joints, providing them with physics attributes such as mass and orientation.
 The user can interact with the experience in Studio, and deploy it to a Roblox server so anyone with the Roblox app can play it.
+Physics, rendering and multiplayer are all immediately accessible to creators.

-At some point during experience design, the user of Studio has a need which can't be met by the physics engine alone.
-"The stairs should light up when a player walks on them" or "a firework is set off every few seconds."
-At this point they will discover the script editor, seen in Fig. 1(b), and the Luau programming language.
+At some point during experience design, the experience creator has a need which can't be met by the physics engine alone, such as "The stairs should light up when a player walks on them" or "a firework is set off every few seconds."
+At this point they will discover the script editor, seen in Fig. 1(b).

 This onboarding experience is different from many initial exposures to programming, in that by the time the user first opens the script editor, they have already built much of their creation, and have a very specific concrete aim.
-It suggests a Luau goal for helping the majority of creators: support learning how to perform specific tasks (for example through autocomplete suggestions).
+It suggests a Luau goal for helping the majority of creators: support learning how to perform specific tasks.